 Do you accept credit cards?

-84% of companies accept credit cards.
-This is an increase of almost 5% over 2018.
-26% of companies will accept a credit card but require a minimum purchase amount.
-38% accept credit cards and do not require a minimum purchase amount.
-20% of companies charge a fee when a credit card is used.
-16% do not accept credit cards at their sales.
+82% of companies accept credit cards at their sales, though they do have different policies around accepting credit cards.
+22% of companies accept credit cards but require a minimum purchase amount.
+40% accept and do not require a minimum purchase amount.
+20% accept with a fee.
+18% of companies do not accept credit cards.

 Do you collect sales tax at your sales?